 Graduate students who have not completed their program within the required time limit (starting from the date of the original registration to graduate study) but are in good academic standing, may apply to their department/college for an extension of time.
 Students must file a petition for an extension explaining the circumstances and a plan for completion.
 The petition must be approved by the program and the College to which the student belongs before submitting to the Graduate School.
-Graduate school must receive the petition by October10 if the Fall is the last semester and March 10 if the Spring semester is the last semester for the Student before extension. the Graduate Council will vote on it and recommend to the Dean of Graduate School.
+The Graduate School must receive the petition by Second Friday in October if the Fall is the last semester and Second Friday in March if the Spring semester is the last semester for the student before extension.
+The Graduate Council will vote on it and recommend it to the Dean of Graduate School.
 If granted, extension is given for a period of maximum one academic or calendar year.
-Extension of time may also involve request for exception on aged courses.
+Extension of time may also involve a request for exception on aged courses.
 Students need to check with their advisers.
 No retroactive extensions will be granted.